-Be proactive and do your research.
-Email mates to provide good anecdotes.
+Be proactive and do your research, this will help give your best man speech structure.
+Consider emailing a few mates to provide good anecdotes.
 Ask the groom’s parents for help (decades of untapped material there).

 Get the bride on-side to dish the dirt.
 What’s it like living with the groom?
 And, come on, what’s it really like, now that their relationship has stood the test of quarantine?
 Surprise the groom with your insights into his pandemic personality!

 Also, ask yourself lots of questions – does the groom have a guilty pleasure?
 Is he obsessive about anything?
 Identify his eccentricities – his photographic memory of the Nando’s menu or his beloved cardboard cut-out of Chris Hemsworth?
 Find the traits that his friends and family will recognise as ‘him’.

 Remember the adage, ‘It’s funny because it’s true.’

 Imagine the groom is a character in a sitcom.
 What type of person would he be?
 The health freak who transforms into a kebab-eating monster after a pint?
 The workaholic engineer who still calls on his dad to help him with an Ikea flat-pack?
 The family man who has a secret life in his shed?

 Once you’ve got that basic premise, use anecdotes to build on the character you’ve created.
 It all needs to have an element of truth but feel free to exaggerate and use a little creative license.